bgriffen/PythonGUITemplate/README.md

 A basic template for making a GUI in Python using Traits.
 It gives you access to a matplotlib canvas object and Mayavi 3D rendering object which can be dynamically updated by adjusting the objects on the right panel.
 Tabbed viewing is also enabled by default.

 ![Detault view upon launch.](http://www.brendangriffen.com/assets/pythongui/PythonGUIEx7-1024x599.png)

+An example of the some of the features within Traits.
 ![Example 1](http://www.brendangriffen.com/assets/pythongui/PythonGUIEx4Zoom.png)

+Gnarly, dynamic updates!
 ![Example 2](http://www.brendangriffen.com/assets/pythongui/PythonGUIEx5.png)

+Example of enabling options when particular criteria are met.
 ![Example 3](http://www.brendangriffen.com/assets/pythongui/PythonGUIEx6.png)

 ## Requirements